 The CSC is a hydraulic cylinder with an integrated release bearing which eliminates the clutch lever and the conventional release bearing.
 It is connected to the master cylinder via the hose.
 The CSC is in direct contact with the clutch cover diaphragm, increasing the efficiency of the hydraulic system.

 The weight of the sub assembly is about 1,000 grams.
 The full function with bearing, fork and guiding tube, weighs about 1,700 grams.
-From early 95’s the widespread use of plastic materials and of CSC, both weight and costs of the parts are considerably reduced.
-From now on, the total weight of the sub assembly (CMC, pipe, CSC) is up to around 400 grams.
+From early 1990s the widespread use of plastic materials and of CSC, both weight and costs of the parts are considerably reduced.

 Due to the disappearance of the release bearing, the fork and the guiding tube, the complete hydraulic function reduced its weight by 70%.
 Valeo Info As the CSC is located inside the transmission housing, the replacement of the part is much longer (same time as a clutch replacement) than in the semi-hydraulic systems.
 Therefore, you should systematically change the CSC when replacing a clutch.